When Should You Review Your Insurance Policy?

-Many people buy insurance once and never look at it again.
-As long as the bill gets paid, it feels safe to assume everything is fine.
-The problem is that life changes, risks change, and insurance policies do not update themselves.
+Many people purchase insurance once and rarely revisit it.
+As long as premiums are paid on time, it feels safe to assume everything is fine.
+The reality is different.
+Life changes.
+Risks evolve.
+Insurance policies do not automatically adjust to keep up.

-Reviewing your insurance policy regularly helps make sure your coverage still fits your needs.
-This guide explains when you should review your insurance policy, what to look for, and why regular insurance reviews matter.
+Reviewing your insurance policy on a regular basis helps ensure your coverage still matches your current situation.
+Below is a clear guide explaining when you should review your policy, what to evaluate, and why consistent insurance reviews protect you from unexpected financial exposure.

 Why Reviewing Your Insurance Policy Matters

 Insurance exists to protect you from financial loss.
-If your policy is outdated, it may not provide the protection you expect when you need it most.
+If your policy is outdated, it may not perform the way you expect when a claim happens.

 - Identify coverage gaps

-Even small changes in your life can affect how much insurance coverage you really need.
+Even small life changes can significantly impact how much coverage you actually require.

 How Often Should You Review Your Insurance Policy?

-As a general rule, you should review your insurance policies at least once a year.
-An annual insurance review gives you the chance to confirm that your coverage limits, deductibles, and policy details still make sense.
+As a general rule, review your policies at least once per year.
+An annual insurance review allows you to confirm that coverage limits, deductibles, and policy details still make sense.

-Life Events That Trigger an Insurance Policy Review
+Life Events That Should Trigger a Policy Review

-Certain life events should always prompt a review of your insurance coverage.
-Ignoring these changes is one of the most common reasons people end up underinsured.
+Certain life changes require immediate review.
+Ignoring them is one of the most common reasons people become underinsured.

 Buying or Selling a Home

-Buying a home increases both property and liability risk.
-Your insurance coverage should reflect the cost to rebuild your home, not just its market value.
-Renovations or upgrades also affect replacement costs and should be reviewed.
+Purchasing a home increases both property and liability exposure.
+Your coverage should reflect the cost to rebuild the home, not just market value.
+Renovations and upgrades also change replacement cost calculations.

 Purchasing a New Vehicle